ecs-org/ecs-appliance/README.md

 This image consists of a DOS-MBR and partition one taking all the space as the root partition.
 The Vagrant version has initrd grow-root support, so p1 will resize to maximum on reboot.

-For custom storage partitions or network attached storage, add a custom storage:setup object to setup storage partitions.
+#### custom storage partitions or network attached storage

+Add a custom storage:setup object to setup storage partitions.
-Change storage:ignore:volatile and/or storage:ignore:data to false to automatically setup mountpoints for /data and /volatile.
+To have seperate volatile and/or data partitions, change storage:ignore:volatile and/or storage:ignore:data to false.
+Setup will add mountpoints for /data and /volatile.
 The volatile volume must be labeled "ecs-volatile", the data volume "ecs-data".
 Use appliance:extra:states and :packages if storage setup needs additional packages installed.
-See salt/storage/README.md for futher information about storage:setup.
+See salt/storage/README.md for further information about storage:setup.

-qemu-img resize seedtest.img +8G
-qemu-img info seedtest.img

 ### install via ssh to a empty xenial vm